 Bread Machine Cinnamon Rolls with Cream Cheese IcingThis post may contain affiliate links which won't change your price but will share some commission.
 Read more here.

 These scrumptious bread machine cinnamon rolls with cream cheese icing can be made ahead of time and refrigerated until ready to bake.

 Our family has developed many traditions throughout the years.

-Thanksgiving Day is filled with all our family gathered around the table enjoying the standard turkey and dressing with cranberry apple casserole and all the rest of the “low calorie” deliciousness.
+Thanksgiving Day itself is filled with family gathered around the table enjoying the standard turkey and dressing with cranberry apple casserole and all the rest of the “low calorie” deliciousness.

-Thanksgiving evening finds us hunting down and decorating the perfect Christmas tree while enjoying leftovers.
+Thanksgiving evening finds us hunkering down and decorating the perfect Christmas tree while enjoying leftovers.
 This is the time we celebrate the tradition of the blessing jar, where we recognize all of God’s bountiful blessings on our lives in the past year.

 I’m sure you’re asking, why is she talking about Thanksgiving in the middle of January?